xunit/visualstudio.xunit/CONTRIBUTING.md

+# Code of Conduct

+Please note that this project is released with a [Contributor Code of Conduct](http://www.dotnetfoundation.org/code-of-conduct).
+By participating in this project you agree to abide by its terms.

 # Before you file a bug...

+* Is this a question?
+Ask it on our [Slack server](https://xunit.slack.com) instead.
+(Not a member?
+It's easy [to sign up](https://xunit-slackin.herokuapp.com/).)
 * Did you [read the documentation](https://xunit.github.io/)?
 * Did you search the issues list to see if someone already reported it?
 * Did you create a simple repro for the problem?